Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Introduction

-} There is a heated debate about whether early-stage investors are biased against female founders, founders of color, and older founders with practitioners, policy makers, and researchers often disagreeing.
-First, the well-documented, stark funding gap between male-founded start-ups and female-founded start-ups in all stages of the financing process has raised concerns about gender bias (\cite{ewens_are_2020}, \cite{guzman2019gender}) in the venture capital (VC) industry.\footnote{\cite{gompers2017diversity} demonstrate that from 1990-2016, women have made up less than 10\% of the entrepreneurial and venture capital labor pool, which has the contrasting pattern of an increase in female labor market participation.
-Based on \cite{gornall_gender_2020}, venture capitalists only invested 1 dollar in startups with female founding teams for every 35 dollars invested in startups with male founding teams in 2017.
-Also, \cite{guzman2019gender} document that female-led ventures are 63 percent less likely than male-led ventures to have obtained external funding (i.e., venture capital) from 1995-2001 even though women and men are equally likely to achieve exit outcomes through IPOs or acquisitions.} This concern mainly stems from the fact that about 80\% of VC investment professionals are men, and investors may have implicit or unconscious bias against female founders.\footnote{See the NVCA-Deloitte Human Capital Survey Report \hyperlink{https://www2.deloitte.com/content/campaigns/us/audit/survey/diversity-venture-capital-human-capital-survey-dashboard.html}{https://www2.deloitte.com/content/campaigns/us/audit/survey/diversity-venture-capital-human-capital-survey-dashboard.html}} Second, the documented less favorable treatment received by founders of color during the fundraising process also raises concerns about racial bias (\cite{henderson2015credit}).
-Based on \cite{gompers_diversity_2017}, 87\% of U.S. venture capitalists are white, and investors may also have unconscious bias against minority founders.
-Given the uniqueness of the entrepreneurial financing setting, this paper mainly studies racial bias about Asians, who are the largest minority group in the U.S. entrepreneurial community.\footnote{``Asians" in this paper primarily stands for ``East Asian" groups who have origins mainly from China, Korea, Vietnam, etc. According to \cite{gompers_diversity_2017}, Asians account for 18\% of new U.S. venture capitalists and 15\% of new entrepreneurs entering the market.
-Studying discrimination against African Americans and other under-representative minorities is an important question.
-However, my experimental design needs to adjusted for future researchers to study these important questions.} Third, although older entrepreneurs are a burgeoning growth of innovation force, a large amount of anecdotal evidence and surveys indicate wide-spread ageism in the entrepreneurial community.\footnote{See Forbes ``The Biggest Bias In Tech That No One Talks About” (April 10 , 2019) by Maren Thomas Bannon, an early-stage technology venture capitalist.} Such discrimination questions are of critical importance for maintaining social fairness (\cite{fang2011theories}) and assessing the efficiency (\cite{bertrand2020gender}) of capital allocation in high-impact startups.
+In this paper, I re-examine discrimination issues in the U.S. entrepreneurial finance market, which generates huge amounts of wealth and produces many business leaders.
+Through two complementary field experiments with real U.S. venture capitalists (VC), this paper first identifies the existence of gender and racial discrimination by early-stage investors as well as the nature of this discrimination.
+Moreover, the paper also investigates how the direction and magnitude of the discovered discrimination vary across the distribution of startups' attractiveness and in different market conditions.\footnote{Based on \cite{gompers_diversity_2017}, 87\% of U.S. venture capitalists are white, and investors may have an unconscious bias against minority founders.
+Given the uniqueness of the entrepreneurial financing setting, this paper mainly studies racial discrimination faced by Asians, who are the largest minority group in the U.S. entrepreneurial community. ``Asians" in this paper primarily stand for ``East Asian" groups who originate mainly from China, Korea, Vietnam, etc. According to \cite{gompers_diversity_2017}, Asians account for 18\% of new U.S. venture capitalists and 15\% of new entrepreneurs entering the market.
+Studying discrimination against African Americans and other under-represented minorities is an important question.
+However, this paper's experimental design would need to be adjusted for future researchers to study these important questions.} The documented distributional effect and dynamic changes of discrimination not only empirically confirm the theoretical predictions of the ``discrimination reversion" and ``pro-cyclical discrimination" phenomena in \cite{morgan2009diversity}, but also enable the reconciliation of the contradictory results of previous empirical papers.
+Since the VC industry plays an important role in fostering innovative and successful companies (\cite{bernstein2016impact}), rigorously identifying such discrimination and its nature is of critical importance not only for maintaining social fairness (\cite{fang2011theories}) and assessing the efficiency of capital allocation (\cite{bertrand2020gender}), but also for explaining the persistent gender and racial gap at the top level.